 Chamberlin has full-time safety coordinators who inspect job sites daily.
 All Safety Coordinators are certified OSHA Outreach Trainers and can conduct OSHA 10-Hour and 30-Hour courses.
 Chamberlin's Safety Director is responsible for continuous oversight of all Chamberlin safety training and performance of the field operations team.

 All Chamberlin superintendents are OSHA 30-Hour certified.
-Our foremen and craft laborers are OSHA 10-Hour certified at a minimum.
-To date, we have 72 employees who are OSHA 30 certified and 282 who have completed their OSHA 10-Hour.
+Our foremen and field technicians are OSHA 10-Hour certified at a minimum.
+To date, we have 270 employees who are OSHA 674 certified and 282 who have completed their OSHA 10-Hour.
 In addition, all superintendents undergo an extensive supervisory training program through Chamberlin University.

 To reinforce Chamberlin's safety culture, daily job-site meetings are held to review specific job hazards and to develop daily JHAs.
 Additionally, we conduct weekly "toolbox talks" that cover recurring safety topics, and quarterly office-wide safety breakfasts are utilized to reward and formally recognize those who have achieved an excellent safety record by receiving satisfactory job site safety audits and accomplishing other company-wide safety goals.